thatcotter/cotta074_algosims2016/README.md

 #readme

-##Notes on week 2:
+##Notes on week 4:
-I was trying to implement a flowfield onto a sphere, like [this piece](https://vimeo.com/11014356) in Reza Al. Unfortunately, implementing flowfields prooved more taxing in oF than I had anticipated.
+I'm to translate a game jam I did in processing back in January to oF.
+[The game itself](http://thatcotter.github.io/microcosm) was a version of asteroids with some more newtonian physics.
+However, I've been unning into issues translating PVectors to ofPoints.